RETR0-K/OSINT_APP/README.md

 ## Features

+### User Management
+- User registration and authentication system
+- Personal dashboard with scan history and statistics
+- Profile management with settings and preferences
+- Export functionality for scan results

 ### Username Search
 - Discover accounts associated with usernames across multiple platforms
 - Searches through hundreds of websites using Sherlock and WhatsMyName tools